neg3ntropy/objproxies/README.rst

     >>> bool(lazyfile)
     True

-Advanced: Custom subclasses and mixins
+Advanced: custom subclasses and mixins
 **************************************

 In addition to all the concrete classes described above, there are also two